The name Gyrert is from the ancient Anglo-Saxon

 Early Notables of the Gyrert family (pre 1700)

-Another 139 words (10 lines of text) are included under the topic Early Gyrert Notables in all our PDF Extended History products and printed products wherever possible.
+of Harrow on...
+Another 95 words (7 lines of text) are included under the topic Early Gyrert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gyrert family to the New World and Oceana

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Gyrerts to arrive in North America: Richard Gerrard, who landed in Maryland in 1634; Gilbert Gerrard, who settled in Virginia in 1643; Elizabeth Gerrard, who came to Maryland in 1650; Susan Gerrard, who arrived in Barbados in 1686.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.